 There are many facets of language: writing, reading, speaking and listening.
 Our curriculum covers each of these and attends to the needs of all learners: auditory, visual and kinesthetic.
 Whether learning the technical aspects of grammar or the more expressive aspects of language, the students develop a thorough understanding as they progress through the grades.

 In the early years, student find of love of language through drama, poetry and songs.
 As kids progress, they do a deeper dive into mechanics, spelling, word study, word function and sentence analysis.
-In the Upper Elementary program, the Language Arts lessons in grammar are designed to aid students to begin transferring their accrued knowledge of grammar and word study into their reading and writing.
+In the Upper Elementary program, the language arts lessons in grammar are designed to aid students to begin transferring their accrued knowledge of grammar and word study into their reading and writing.
 More sophisticated grammar topics are explored.
 A sample of these includes proofreading and editing, sentence structure studies, and mechanics rules.
 Parsing literature, quotes, poetry and factual information help the students to build a base of not only the parts of speech, but of experience with varying writing genres including argumentative, explanatory and research papers.

 - In the Montessori classroom, using the sandpaper letters and phonetic object boxes, children learn to write before they learn to read.
 They are soon using the moveable alphabet to physically build words, phrases and sentences.
 Then students begin to read phonetic phrases and sentences, and match them with pictures.
 Specially prepared phonetic books are then introduced.